austin020269/School_District_Analysis/README.md

 - Jupyter Notebook 6.1.4

 ## Analysis and Workflow
-Some of the students were caught with academic dishonesty from Thomas High School.
-The data for the math and reading scores must be removed and the following information should be recalculated.
+Data for the math and reading scores were removed then we did the following:

-Recreate the district and school summary DataFrames.
+Create the district and school summary DataFrames.
 Recalculate the top 5 and bottom 5 performing schools.
 Recalculate the average math score received by students in each grade level at each school.
 Recalculate the average reading score received by students in each grade level at each school.